a-subhani/CodeLab-II-Python-2023/Chapter 4 - File Handling and Regular Expressions/README.md

 # Chapter 4 - Exercises
+Exercises under the heading **Assessment Exercises** with a ☑️ must be attempted as a minimum expectation of the programming skills portfolio assessment.
+The assessment exercises also include some bonus exercises, solving these bonus exercises offers the potential to attain marks in the higher grade boundaries.

+Further exercises are provided for you to practice and develop your programming skills.
+Completing these exercises is encouraged, although they have **no impact** on the programming skills portfolio mark.
-Exercises with a tick mark ☑️ represent exercises that must be submitted for the Programming Skills Portfolio as a minimum expectation.
-Completing more exercises provides the opportunity to attain higher marks.
-For each exercise you should create a new project with the name of the exercise and save it to this folder in your local repository.

-Once you have completed your solution you should make sure you commit and push your solutions to your remote repository on GitHub.
-You can commit and push as many changes to your solutions as you wish, only those pushed before the deadline will be marked for the Programming Skills Portfolio.
+For each exercise you should create a _**new project**_ with the name of the exercise and save it to this exercises folder in your local repository.
+Once you have completed your solution you should make sure you commit and push the code to your remote repository on GitHub.
+You can commit and push as many changes to your solutions as you wish, only those pushed before the chapter deadlines will be marked for the Programming Skills Portfolio.

 ---

 &nbsp;
-&nbsp;
+## Assessment Exercises
-## Exercise 1: User information ☑️
+### Exercise 1: User information ☑️
 Develop a GUI App to create a file called ```bio.txt``` and write the following information to the file asking user to enter the values:
 Name
 Age